Cleod9/importjs/README.md

 ## Version History ##

+**1.4.0**

+-One last major re-implementation to simplify the package declaration in Node.js

 **1.3.0**

 -Re-implemented the method of loading modules as it did not properly support a single shared package store in 1.2.0 (Node.js only)